spco/git-short-course/_episodes/13-hosting.md

 > ## University of Leicester hosting services
 > UoL IT Services are in the process of rolling out a recommended hosting solution
 > for researchers.
-In the first instance, we suggest using GitHub, with a Researcher
+In the first instance, we suggest using **GitHub**, with a **Researcher
-> discount (free private repositories and Continuous Integration usage).
+> discount** (free private repositories and Continuous Integration usage).
 This
 > requires you associate your `@le.ac.uk` account with your GitHub account, then
 > follow the instructions [here](https://help.github.com/articles/applying-for-an-academic-research-discount/)
 > .
 This takes a few hours to validate.
+>
-> You can also request to become a member of the UoL organisation, called
+> You can also request to become a member of the UoL GitHub Organisation, called
-> 'UniOfLeicester' - not to be confused with university-of-leicester.
+> `UniOfLeicester` - not to be confused with university-of-leicester.
 This allows
 > IT Services to help ensure code is available if you leave the University, and
 > to see how many users use GitHub and understand how best to help them.
 >
 > If you have specific requirements that are not fulfilled by GitHub (e.g. you
 > require your data to be guaranteed to be stored locally or within UK/EU, or
 > you have specific CI needs not fulfilled by Travis CI) then we suggest
-> requesting access to our UoL-hosted GitLab service.
+> requesting access to our **UoL-hosted GitLab service**.
 This is not yet available,
 > but will hopefully be rolled out in the coming months.
 {: .callout}